About

 About Vik

-Key Learning from this: Building a tech product differs from building software.
+Key Learning from this phase of life: Building a tech product differs from building software.

-Then, in late 2009, everything changed with the birth of my son.
-That moment sparked a realization: I needed to take the leap and start my own if I truly wanted to learn how to build great tech products and businesses.
+Then, in late 2009, my life changed with the birth of my son.
+That moment sparked a realization: I needed to take the leap and start my own business if I truly wanted to learn how to build great tech products and businesses.

 My first attempt didn’t scale.
 I lacked the commercial acumen, product vision, UI/UX expertise, and team-building skills.
-In 2015, I met Vipul, who became my mentor & co-founder and helped me evolve into a more competent entrepreneur and a true tech-product thinker.
+In 2015, I met Vipul, who became my mentor and co-founder at qilo and helped me become a more competent entrepreneur and a true tech-product thinker.

 After a decade of hard work & learning, I finally achieved modest success.
-My SaaS business, Qilo was acquired in 2019 by another company - not a dream beachside exit, but a milestone worth telling.
+My SaaS business, qilo was acquired in 2019 by another company - not a dream beachside exit, but a milestone worth telling. (https://m.economictimes.com/small-biz/startups/newsbuzz/peoplestrong-acquires-saas-startup-qilo/articleshow/72936560.cms)

 Key learnings from this phase: